colinrozzi/th-chat/README.md

 th-chat
 ```

-**Note**: By default, th-chat now creates new auto-incremented sessions (session-1, session-2, etc.) instead of reusing the "default" session.
-Use `--use-default-session` to get the old behavior.
+**That's it!** th-chat will automatically:
+- Initialize the `.th-chat` directory on first run (no setup required)
+- Create a new auto-incremented session (session-1, session-2, etc.)
+- Connect to your Theater server and start chatting

+Use `--use-default-session` if you prefer the old "default" session behavior.

 ### Command Line Options